 The African Centre for Biodiversity (ACB), registered in 2004, is a research and advocacy organisation working towards food sovereignty and agroecology in Africa, with a focus on biosafety, seed systems and agricultural biodiversity.
 The ACB has been engaging with biosafety issues for the past 20 years at national, regional and international levels.
 It has a long and established track record of interacting with the Executive Council (EC) established in terms of the Genetically Modified Organisms Act.
 This includes the ACB having submitted more than 60 objections in respect of various applications for approval, involving diverse genetically modified organisms (GMOs) and associated herbicides, for various purposes.
 It has also participated in various stakeholder consultations over the years as well as having been involved in administrative appeals and a review to the High Court involving Monsanto's GM drought-tolerant maize.

-This submission is supported by the following organisations: to be added before submission
+At the time of submission, this document is supported by the following organisations and networks: